 I love this resource; I take mine everywhere with me.
 Basically, a timer with a choice of sound alarm on or off.
 Once you have one of these in the classroom, you find that you use it for so many situations.
 It can be a stress busting timer to let children know that they have not got too much of an activity left to complete, a planning tool to help children work out how much time they will need, or even a resource for working with a range of attention spans.
-I will be demonstrating how the teacher or teaching assistant can use this resource to plan and implement effective and diverse lessons.

 Premium Recordable Talk Time Cards

 Or as I call it, a talking whiteboard.